Elisabeth Schiemann: Background and education

-Botany

 Academic career

 From 1914 to 1931 she was senior assistant at the Institute for Genetics at the Agricultural University of Berlin, of which Baur was director.
 She habilitated in 1924 with a thesis on the genetics of winter and spring barley.
 As a Privatdozentin at the Agricultural University, she lectured on seed science and reproductive biology although her actual field of research was the history of cultivated plants.

 From 1931 to 1943 Schiemann worked as a visiting scientist at the Berlin-Dahlem Botanical Institute.
 During this period she became interested in archaeological research on crop cultivation.
 Her book Entstehung der Kulturplanzen (Origin of cultivated plants) was published in 1932, becoming a reference work in the field of cultivated plants and bringing her international recognition.
 In 1943 she published a further fundamental treatise about her new research under the same name in the journal Ergebnisse der Biologie (Advances in Biology).
 In 1931, she also became a faculty member at Berlin University.
 She openly spoke out against the so-called racial politics of National Socialism and its pseudo-Darwinism, against the persecution of Jews and abolition of the multi-party system.
 This put her in conflict with the regime and in 1940 after a denunciation and dispute over her teaching position, her Venia legendi was withdrawn.

 In 1943, Elisabeth Schiemann took over management of an independent crop history department at the newly founded Kaiser-Wilhelm-Institut für Kulturpflanzenforschung (Kaiser-Wilhelm Institute of Crop Plant Research; now the Leibniz-Institut für Pflanzengenetik und Kulturpflanzenforschung, a division of the Leibniz Association) in the Tuttenhof section of Vienna; her department remained in Berlin.
 In 1946 she received a professorship at the reopened Berlin University, teaching genetics and crop history there until 1949.
 She was able to continue her research in makeshift premises.
 In 1948 the crop history department together with its counterpart in Berlin-Dahlem, still called Kaiser-Wilhelm Institute, was transferred to the newly founded Deutsche Forschungshochschule (German Research University); after this was dissolved in 1953, Schiemann continued to direct the department as an independent research centre for the Max Planck Society until her retirement in 1956, when the department was disbanded.

+In 1946, six women at the University of Berlin became professors (out of a total of 300 professors).
+They were Schiemann, theologian philosopher Liselotte Richter, Slavic languages expert Margarete Woltner and medical professors Auguste Hoffmann, Elisabeth Nau, and Dean Else Knake.
+Between 1948 and 1951, all but one were compelled to leave the university because of political circumstances; only Richter retained her professorship until her retirement.